NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: PRELIMINARIES

 The key observation is, since posterior covariances do not depend on the observed targets $\bs{y}$, this simplifies to minimizing a (squared) ``power function'' for the gradient defined as the trace of the posterior covariance:

 This criterion encourages sampling along directions that most reduce gradient uncertainty, after which the algorithm steps along the GP posterior mean gradient.
-Theoretical analysis of GIBO showed that the convergence rate to a stationary point scales linearly in $d$, which is significantly better than the rates at which global optimization can find the global optimum \citep{wu2023behavior}.
-GI provides a natural benchmark for our Newton-step-targeted approach, which generalizes this idea to \textit{jointly} learning gradients and curvature.
+Theoretical analysis of GIBO showed that the convergence rate to a stationary point scales linearly in $d$, which is better than rates at which global optimization can find the global optimum \citep{wu2023behavior}.

+Nguyen et al.~\citep{nguyen2022local} revisit the GIBO template and show that the GP posterior mean gradient is not, in general, the direction that maximizes the \textit{posterior probability of descent}, which motivates MPD: an acquisition that targets an upper bound on the one-step maximum descent probability together with updates along the most-probable descent direction.
+We include MPD as a strong baseline; NeST-BO builds on the same local gradient-learning viewpoint as GIBO but targets a \textit{second-order} Newton step rather than a first-order descent direction.